startin-blox/sib-core/README.md

 ## Store
 The store is responsible for the communication between the framework and the servers.
 You may need to use some of its functions.
+To use the store in your application, make sure to import it from the root of sib-core (ie: `import { store } from 'https://unpkg.com/@startinblox/core';`).

 ### `getData` (`async`)